-The “Yeti deal” is a project that I began work on with a good friend and adviser to Seraph.vc in the middle of last year.
+The “Yeti deal” is a project that I began work on with a good friend and adviser.
 Our syndicate members have heard a lot about the deal, but as I said, for a number of reasons it’s not come to the stage of being investable… yet.
 The deal involves coconuts… coconut water to be precise.

 We began due diligence nearly a year ago on a particular company which shall remain anonymous, landed up restructuring their existing corporate entity, shareholders, company domicile, rebuilt their financials and a host of other things required, in order to both fully understand the deal, as well as ensure it was suitable for both ourselves and our syndicate’s capital.
 Suffice it to say, it has been a long, though very interesting journey.

 During the course of this due diligence process we’ve learned a heck of a lot about coconuts, and our strategy to participate in this exciting space has changed materially as a result.

 Coconuts are truly fascinating for a number of reasons, not least of which is the ability to price taxis in most any Southeast Asian country by asking the taxi driver what price a coconut sells for in the wet markets.
 There is a pretty consistent ratio between the price of a taxi trip in downtown Bangkok and that of a coconut in a Bangkok wet market.
 The same is true of the price of a taxi in Colombo, and what a coconut sells for in a Colombo market.
 Ditto Jakarta and Manila… all countries which produce a lot of coconuts.